-Q&A: What to Know About COVID-19 Vaccines for Kids and Teens
+Q&A: What To Know About COVID-19 Vaccines For Kids And Teens

 Emma Yasinski

-Emma Yasinski Staff Writer
+Emma Yasinski Senior Reporter

 On May 10, 2021 Pfizer announced that its COVID-19 vaccine had been granted emergency-use authorization for kids ages 12 to 15.
 Since then, lower doses of the shot have been authorized for children aged 6-11.
 Many children have received the vaccinations, but a large population of children without the shots remains, as officials report a new variant could cause a small, but noticeable new wave of cases soon.